braidn/Knowledge-Repo/ReactJsFramework.md

   * these properties are immutable and only a higher level component is allowed to make changes
 * Second type of input is `state` which is mutable.
 * Data flows down the Component tree while events bubble up.
+* `ref` attributes are used for inputs
+  * used to assign a name to a child component and referenced with `this.refs.name`

 ###DOM Sync